 "16A.
-Section 37/BA the modesty of any person 16B.
+Section 377BA Word or gesture intended to insult the modesty of any person 16B.
 Section 377BB Voyeurism 16C.
-Section 377BC Distribution of voyeuristic image or recording 30 voyeuristic or intimate image or recording distribute intimate image or recording
+Section 377BC Distribution of voyeuristic image or recording 16D.
+Section 377BD Possession of or gaining access to voyeuristic or intimate image or recording 16E.
+Section 377BE Distributing or threatening to distribute intimate image or recording 16F.
+Section 377BF Sexual exposure"; and